nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 testing in a container as part of their workflow.

 In the past the most common approach for building/running containers on Windows and MacOS was docker desktop.
-Now that docker desktop is longer free, development teams are exploring other options which include:
+Now that docker desktop is no longer free, development teams are exploring other

+options which include:
 * Virtualbox with a linux VM (the disadvantage is that this requires developers to become more familiar with Linux).
 Docker client is still free and it can connect to a remove virtual